Tortricinae

 (NCBI-index: 758707)

 The Rusty Oak Button (Acleris ferrugana) is almost indistinguishable from the Rusty Birch Button (Acleris notana).
-It would be best to do this through genitalia testing.
-I am therefore not entirely sure whether I made the right choice.
+It would be best to do this through genital testing.
+I am, therefore, not entirely sure whether I made the right choice.
 The forewing is tan to dark reddish-brown with variable black spots.
 At the costa is a triangle-shaped pale brown band with the tip protruding halfway up the wing.
-With the Rusty Birch Button, this dark band is completely smooth, while the Rusty Oak Button has a notch on both sides of the triangle.
-Near the wingtip are black with some silver-gray spots.
-A clear black point can be seen at 1/3 from the base.
-The flying period is in two generations, one from July to mid-August and one from September to May when the adults overwinter.
-The wingspan is 14-18mm.
-The larvae feed mainly in a spinning between leaves.
+This dark band is completely smooth with the Rusty Birch Button, while the Rusty Oak Button has a notch on both sides of the triangle.
+Near the wingtip, it is black with some silver-grey spots.
+A straightforward black point can be seen at 1/3 from the base.
+The flying period spans two generations: one from July to mid-August and another from September to May, during which the adults overwinter.
+The wingspan is 14-18 mm.
+The larvae feed mainly by spinning between leaves.
 Host plant: Oak.
 Dutch name: Lichte boogbladroller.
 Frisian name:

 Flying period: